Beyond-Better/bb-mcp-server/README.md

 - **Observable**: Comprehensive logging and audit trails
 - **Testable**: Extensive test coverage with mocking support
 - **Generic**: Extracted from production MCP server, generalized for reuse
+- **Plugin System**: Automatic discovery and loading of workflows and tools
+- **Extensible**: Easy to add custom workflows, tools, and plugins

 ## Configuration